dgoffredo/parsley/scratch/languages.md

 ------
 This language is a series of categorized rules, where tree paths have been calculated for bindings, modifiers (such as "ignore" or "integer") have been extracted from terminals, but types have not yet been analyzed.
+"Plus" operators have been compiled out.
 ```racket
 (list
  (rule/class